Ordinary Mind Zen Melbourne

 The meditation meetings are suitable for anyone with little or no meditation experience.
 If you would like to attend and are coming for the first time, please read about Starting Out and then Contact Us one to two weeks in advance.

-Our Zen group reads a number of Sutras (texts) and books on Zen by modern teachers.
-There are also Dharma Talks by our teacher Geoff Dawson, and Students Writings shared by our group.
+Our group reads Sutras (texts) and books on Zen by modern teachers.
+There are also Dharma Talks by our teacher Geoff Dawson, and Student Writings shared by our group.

 We acknowledge the traditional custodians of the land on which we meet, the Wurundjeri people of the Kulin nation, and pay respect to them and to their Elders past, present and emerging.
 We give thanks for their wisdom and for their care of country since ancient times, and acknowledge their resilience, their continuing culture, and the ongoing contribution they make to the life of this region.